neuefische/wd-flipped-classroom-curriculum/sessions/js-dom-and-events/js-dom-and-events.md

 button.addEventListener("click", () => {});
 ```

 First, you specify the type of event (e.g., `click`), and then you define the code to be executed when the event is triggered.
-This code is written inside the `{}` brackets, such as a `console.log`` statement..
+This code is written inside the `{}` brackets, such as a `console.log` statement.

 ```js
 const button = document.querySelector('[data-js="button"]');